mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Opened Imported Template](/assets/images/Opened-Imported-Template.png)

 It is possible to update the _**Input Values**_ on the right hand side window.
 Additional input values can be added, by selecting the _**Add Input Value**_ button on the top right of this right hand side window.
-These data types will need to be correct as per the selected API swagger definition.
+These values are like global environment variables those you can refer in any request in any test case you create.

 ![Add Additional Input Values](/assets/images/Add-Additional-Input-Values.png)